 The practices that most improve business performance include: Having a Business Plan with objectives for the next year, conducting annual performance reviews, setting up problem solving/continuous improvement groups, organising training for managers and supervisors, inductions for new staff and investing in qualifications.

-PWG’s free Growth People Skills (GPS) incorporates the use of HPW practices, as well as helping you to quickly identify skill gaps, performance drivers and inhibitors to growth.
-Its simple to book – just call us on 0161 200 1673.
+Our free Growth People Skills (GPS) incorporates the use of HPW practices, as well as helping you to quickly identify skill gaps, performance drivers and inhibitors to growth.
+It’s simple to book and it’s FREE – just fill out the request a call back form.